 * I agree, but I was not sure what the journal would allow in the Excel version of the table.
 I thought it was strange to insert the "Figure and Table Legends" between "Representative Results" and "Discussion."

-* I thought it was what was called for in the instruction to authors.
+* This is the JOVE template.